kushpamnani/CareerNest/README.md

 # Job-Portal-App

-This project was developed as a personal endeavor to create a comprehensive platform for job seekers and employers.
-It facilitates job searching, application processes, and user management in a seamless and efficient manner.
+This full-stack web application is designed to simplify the job search process by providing an intuitive platform where job seekers can discover employment opportunities tailored to their skills and preferences.
+It enables users to efficiently search, filter, and apply for jobs, while also allowing them to manage their profiles and track application statuses, all in one centralized location.